 Bays can be fished both with a float or a lure.

 If you are fishing in a lake that is connected to a river, make sure you are fishing in the area where the river mouths into the lake!
 This is a brilliant spot to be fishing in because a lot of smaller food particles will be flushed into the lake here.

 Here, the oxygen level of the water will also be higher, and in summer, the water temperature will be slightly lower.

-You can fish directly in the current, or just on the edge of it, which is where most fish will be waiting for food to pass by.
+You can fish directly in the current or just on the edge of it, where most fish will be waiting for food to pass by.

 River mouths are suited for both float and lure fishing.